 • Long rank: 7/7

-LEAVEs. is either the second or third longest novel of al|together, battling Collage and clearly behind only May Sky.
+LEAVEs. is either the second or third longest novel of al|together, battling Collage and only clearly behind May Sky.
 It stands out in that it ranks well below the other 7 length tier 1 novels – none of the other 7 will appear in this first installment of the al|together ranking.

 Novel Info